 One fateful day in march, 2018

-Mrs Mary had to close earlier than usual from her shop on this day.
-She wasn't feeling too well.
+Mrs Mary had to close earlier than usual from her shop on this day because she wasn't feeling too well.

-On getting home, she thought it not out of place to pay the patent medicine store a visit.
-When asked what her complain was by the store owner, her reply was fever - many people think all illness is a "fever".
+On getting home, she thought it in order to pay the patent medicine store a visit.
+When asked what her complain was by the store owner, her reply was fever - many people erroneously refer to all illnesses as "fever".

-For which she was given some medications which she didn't know what they are for or what they do.
-Patent medicine stores ( chemist shop ) don’t even want you knowing what you are served.
-So they can charge you more.
+For which she was given some medications which she didn't know what they are for or what they treat.
+Patent medicine stores ( chemist shop ) really don’t want you knowing what you are served.
+The hidden motive sometimes is so they can charge you more.
 The less you know the better, after all "what do you know"?
 That remains their little secret.

 Most times too , people who patronize these ( chemist shops ) quacks are too ignorant they don’t bother asking what medications they are being given.
 After all anybody behind a counter dispensing drugs is a “doctor” they believe.